ioBroker/ioBroker.cameras/README.md

 If you configure a camera with name `cam1` it will be available on web server under `http(s)://iobroker-IP:8082/cameras.0/cam1`.

-Additionally, you the image could be requested via message:
+Additionally, the image could be requested via message:
 ```
 sendTo('cameras.0', 'image', {
     name: 'cam1',